Frenzied Edinburgh Festival Fringe grows again for 2013

 It combines with the Edinburgh International Festival of the arts, the annual International Book Festival, the sell-out Royal Military Tattoo and city art galleries to make Edinburgh a global cultural focal point every August.

-The overall festival process is also worth around 250 million pounds ($377.90 million) to the Scottish economy.
+The overall festival process is also worth around 250 million pounds to the Scottish economy.

 The Fringe is renowned for its comedy, theatre, song and dance.
 It said in its programme launch that a vibrant musical mix had been added this year with artists from the worlds of jazz, classical, folk, electronic and experimental.